Nov. 16, 2020 - Created

-This is the memo I sent to the Lady Lake, FL Town Commissioners who are being asked to possibly approve PACE financing schemes for their residents and/or commercial properties.
+Below is the memo I sent to the Lady Lake, FL Town Commissioners in late 2020 who were being asked to possibly approve PACE financing schemes for their residents and/or commercial properties.
+This post will be replaced later with a rewritten overview of our opinion about both types of PACE financing schemes, but the above linked videos are a good source.

 Memo to Lady Lake City Commission Related to the PACE Financing scheme discussed in agenda item 6 (Resolution 2020-115) for residential and commercial projects.